sunng87/slacker-cluster/README.md

 ## Cluster Enabled Slacker Server

-On the server side, using the server starter function from `slacker.server.cluster`, add an option `:cluster` and provide some information.
+On the server side, using the server starter function from `slacker.server.cluster`, add an option `:cluster` and provide your cluster information.

 ``` clojure
 (use 'slacker.server.cluster)